Kosher tea in glass teaware with pastries, fruit, flowers, and two lit candles on a white table.

 The best thing you can do is go to the market and start exploring!
 Familiarize yourself with kosher labels and food.
 Plan your kosher afternoon tea menu well ahead of time.
 Experiment with flavors and recipes so your kosher friends and family feel welcomed and loved when you decide to host this special occasion.

-It isn’t every day that people are able to enjoy afternoon tea — and it’s even rarer when it’s a decadent kosher afternoon tea!
+Afternoon tea is a rare treat for everyone — and it’s even rarer when it’s a decadent kosher afternoon tea!

 Where to Find Kosher Teas and Teaware